China relaxes air fare restrictions for first time in a decade

 The reform could help carriers better compete with high-speed railways which offer cheaper tickets, though many airlines have already lowered prices on the 31 routes, Yu and Liu said.

-The CAAC spokeswoman said removing the price floor does not mean there will be further liberalization in an industry where airlines need government approval for everything from aircraft orders to airport slots to routes.
-(Reporting by Fang Yan and Matthew Miller; Editing by Christopher Cushing)
+The CAAC spokeswoman said removing the price floor does not mean there will be further liberalization in an industry where airlines need government approval for everything from aircraft orders to airport slots to routes. ($1 = 6.0927 Chinese yuan) (Reporting by Fang Yan and Matthew Miller; Editing by Christopher Cushing)